 Item Title Instructions Incident Name Enter the name assigned to the incident Operational Period Enter the time interval for which the form applies.
-Record the start and end date and time (24 hour clock) Check In Location Check the box for the location where the equipment was checked in Equipment Description Enter a description of the equipment (e.g. 36" open water boom, skimmer, vac truck, etc.) Equipment Identifier Enter the Identifier for the equipment (e.g. radio call-sign, vessel name, vendor name, license plate, etc.) Supplier / Owner Enter the supplier/owner of the equipment Assignment Work assignment, if known.
+Record the start and end date and time (24 hour clock) Check In Location Check the box for the location where the equipment was checked in Equipment Description Enter a description of the equipment (e.g., 36" open water boom, skimmer, vac truck, etc.) Equipment Identifier Enter the Identifier for the equipment (e.g., radio call-sign, vessel name, vendor name, license plate, etc.) Supplier / Owner Enter the supplier/owner of the equipment Assignment Work assignment, if known.
 Arriving equipment may not have an assignment at time of check in Contact Information Enter the contact information for the person operating equipment Initial Incident Check In?
 Check if this is the first time the equipment has been checked in Time in / Out Enter the time the equipment is checked in and/or out (24 hour clock) Prepared by Date / Time Enter the name and position of the person completing the form (usually the Safety Officer, if activated).
-Enter the date (month, day, year) and time prepared (24 hour clock) Date/Time Sent to Resources Unit Enter the date (month, day, year) and time prepared (24 hour clock) The form is sent to the Resources Unit
+Enter the date (month, day, year) and time prepared (24 hour clock) Date / Time Sent to Resources Unit Enter the date (month, day, year) and time prepared (24 hour clock) The form is sent to the Resources Unit

-Table 92 - Check In List (Equipment) ICS 211E-OS Instructions
+Table 91 - Check In List (Equipment) ICS 211E-OS Instructions

-Check In List (Personnel) ICS 211P-OS Incident Name Operational Period (Date / Time) From То Check in Location ☐ Command Po st □ Staging Area □ Other Personnel Check In Inform nation Initial Incid ent Check I In?
-Time Name Company / Agency ICS Section / Assignment / 0 Quals Contact Information () X) In Out Prepared by Date / Time Date / Time Ser nt to Resources Unit
+Check In List (Personnel) ICS 211P-OS Incident Name Operational Period (Da te / Time) From То Check in Location ☐ Command Po st  Staging Area □ Other Personnel Check In Informa ation Initial Incid lent Check In?
+Ti me Name Company / Agency ICS Section / Assignment / Quals Contact Information (X) ln Out Prepared by Date / Time Dat te / Time Sen t to Resources Unit

-Form 17 Check In List (Personnel) ICS 211P-OS
+Form 16 Check In List (Personnel) ICS 211P-OS